Garmin Bounce Review 2026: Is It Worth the Premium Price?

 Call connection time: Calls typically connected in 3 to 6 seconds with good LTE signal.
 Occasionally a call took up to 10 seconds in areas with weaker coverage.
 I experienced two failed connection attempts over six weeks, both in a parking garage with minimal signal.

 The real-world difference this makes: Having voice calling changes the Bounce 2 from a safety device that handles 90 percent of communication scenarios to one that handles essentially all of them.
-When Lily got confused about which entrance I was parked at during school pickup, we had a 20-second phone call and sorted it out instantly.
+When our tester got confused about which entrance I was parked at during school pickup, we had a 20-second phone call and sorted it out instantly.
 That same scenario on the original Bounce would have been a back-and-forth of voice messages over several minutes.
 Voice calling is not a nice-to-have on a kids watch.
 It is the table stakes feature that the original Bounce was missing, and Garmin has implemented it well.

 The original Bounce limited kids to preset text messages and short voice clips.
 The Bounce 2 opens up the communication toolkit significantly.

 Full keyboard text messaging: The Bounce 2 includes a full on-screen keyboard that lets kids type out custom messages.
-On a 1.2-inch round screen, typing is not exactly a luxury experience -- the keys are small and Lily's accuracy was maybe 80 percent at first.
+On a 1.2-inch round screen, typing is not exactly a luxury experience -- the keys are small and our tester's accuracy was maybe 80 percent at first.
 But she adapted quickly, and the AMOLED display's sharpness helps with key legibility.
 For quick messages like "at dance" or "coming home," it works.
 For longer messages, she preferred voice messages.

 Voice message transcription: This is one of those features that sounds minor on a spec sheet but is brilliant in practice.
-When Lily sends a voice message, the Bounce 2 automatically transcribes it to text on the parent app side.
+When our tester sends a voice message, the Bounce 2 automatically transcribes it to text on the parent app side.
 So instead of me needing to play an audio clip in a meeting or a quiet office, I can just read the transcript.
 Garmin's transcription is not perfect -- it occasionally stumbles on kid-speak and creative pronunciation -- but it is accurate enough to get the message across about 90 percent of the time.
 I love this feature.

 If you read my original Garmin Bounce review, you know that GPS accuracy was where Garmin dominated every competitor by a wide margin.
 The Bounce 2 uses the same multi-GNSS positioning system -- GPS, GLONASS, and Galileo simultaneously -- and delivers the same elite performance.